 I lived in Florida many years and I have always raved about the Cuban coffee.
 Not only is it strong and fills you with energy, but it taste incredible.
 My Cuban friend Alexa used to make it for me often when I would visit her.
 I love drinking coffee in the morning but more than anything, I love having is as a dessert after a nice meal.
-Nothing better than ordering a coffee after a heavy meal to help your digestion!
+This is how she makes it.

 What kind of sugar do you use?

 In traditional Cuban coffee recipes, it is common to use granulated white sugar.
 The sugar is typically added directly to the coffee grounds before brewing in the moka pot.
 The amount of sugar used can vary depending on personal preference, but it is often a generous amount to create the characteristic sweetness of Cuban coffee.

 However, you can also experiment with different types of sugar to customize the flavor of your Cuban coffee.
 Some people prefer using raw sugar or demerara sugar, which can add a subtle molasses-like flavor.
 Others may opt for alternative sweeteners like honey or agave syrup for a different taste profile.

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Moka Pot

 - Measuring cup or silver bell creamer cup